Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

 The shape defining the construction of a feature can be either a supporting edge or a concerned area of a face.

 In case of supporting edge, this contour can be attached to a face of the basis shape by binding.
 When the contour is bound to this face, the information that the contour will slide on the face becomes available to the relevant class methods.
-In case of the concerned area of a face, you could, for example, cut it out and move it at a different height, which will define the limiting face of a protrusion or depression.
+In case of the concerned area of a face, you can, for example, cut it out and move it at a different height, which defines the limiting face of a protrusion or depression.

 Topological definition with local operations of this sort makes calculations simpler and faster than a global operation.
 The latter would entail a second phase of removing unwanted matter to get the same result.

+### Mechanical Features

 Mechanical features include ribs, protrusions and grooves (or slots), depressions along planar (linear) surfaces or revolution surfaces.